Floating-point arithmetic: "Fast math" optimization

 The aforementioned lack of associativity of floating-point operations in general means that compilers cannot as effectively reorder arithmetic expressions as they could with integer and fixed-point arithmetic, presenting a roadblock in optimizations such as common subexpression elimination and auto-vectorization.
 The "fast math" option on many compilers (ICC, GCC, Clang, MSVC...) turns on reassociation along with unsafe assumptions such as a lack of NaN and infinite numbers in IEEE 754.
-Some compilers also offer more granular options to only turn on reassociation.
+Some compilers also offer more granular options to only turn on reassociation or to mark specific regions of code for more aggressive optimization.
 In either case, the programmer is exposed to many of the precision pitfalls mentioned above for the portion of the program using "fast" math.

-In some compilers (GCC and Clang), turning on "fast" math may cause the program to disable subnormal floats at startup, affecting the floating-point behavior of not only the generated code, but also any program using such code as a library.
+In some compilers (GCC and Clang [when a GCC installation is present]), turning on "fast" math may cause the program to disable subnormal floats at startup, affecting the floating-point behavior of not only the generated code, but also any program using such code as a library.
+This was fixed in GCC 13.

 In most Fortran compilers, as allowed by the ISO/IEC 1539-1:2004 Fortran standard, reassociation is the default, with breakage largely prevented by the "protect parens" setting (also on by default).
 This setting stops the compiler from reassociating beyond the boundaries of parentheses.
 Intel Fortran Compiler is a notable outlier.

 A common problem in "fast" math is that subexpressions may not be optimized identically from place to place, leading to unexpected differences.
 One interpretation of the issue is that "fast" math as implemented currently has a poorly defined semantics.
 One attempt at formalizing "fast" math optimizations is seen in Icing, a verified compiler.